instructor-ai/instructor/docs/philosophy.md

 # Philosophy

-The instructor library embodies a philosophy of simplicity and flexibility in leveraging language models (LLMs).
+The instructor values [simplicity](https://eugeneyan.com/writing/simplicity/) and flexibility in leveraging language models (LLMs).
 It offers a streamlined approach for structured output, avoiding unnecessary dependencies or complex abstractions.
+Let [Pydantic](https://docs.pydantic.dev/latest/) do the heavy lifting.

+> “Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.” — Edsger Dijkstra

 ## The Bridge to Object-Oriented Programming

 `instructor` acts as a bridge converting text-based LLM interactions into a familiar object-oriented format.
 Its integration with Pydantic provides type hints, runtime validation, and robust IDE support; love and supported by many in the Python ecosystem.
-By treating LLMs as callable functions returning typed objects, instructor makes language models backwards compatible with code, making them practical for everyday use while being complex enough for advanced applications.
+By treating LLMs as callable functions returning typed objects, instructor makes [language models backwards compatible with code](https://www.youtube.com/watch?v=yj-wSRJwrrc), making them practical for everyday use while being complex enough for advanced applications.

 ## The zen of `instructor`